slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Perfectionism doesn’t make you feel perfect; it makes you feel inadequate.' -- Maria Shriver*

 <!--
+> *'The more something threatens your identity, the more you will avoid it.' -- Manson’s Law of Avoidance*
 > *'No one in the brief history of computing has ever written a piece of perfect software.
 It’s unlikely that you’ll be the first.' -- Andy Hunt*
 > *'Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away.' -- Antoine de Saint-Exupéry*
 > *'The important work of moving the world forward does not wait to be done by perfect men.' -- George Eliot*